Autonomous Vehicle Market Report: Size, Forecast, Companies, and Research Trends of the Self-Driving Industry

 Acquisitions & Strategic Investment

 The federal government has released its first rulebook on the manufacturing and sale of autonomous vehicles in 2016, September.
-Under the rule, the federal government has precisely mentioned to autonomous car manufacturers to share wide amount of statistics with the federal government.
+Under the rule, the federal government has precisely mentioned to autonomous car manufacturers to share the wide amount of statistics with the federal government.
 On the other hand, it is uncertain whether the companies will share data with the government.
 The government also has stated to address 15-points on security assessments including how the vehicle’s software will address on road during accidents and ethical situations and other basic details like how these cars function, how they record statistics, what happens when a car crash, what will be the protective measure against hacking, and so on.

 Driverless and semi-autonomous cars have already entered the US market which is compelling the federal government to set up a law on autonomous vehicles.
 Companies like Tesla has already sold around ten thousand electric cars with a self-driving feature called autopilot.
 Uber started its test run rides from driverless cars by their smartphone application.
 Big technology giants like Google and Apple engaged in a test of self-driving cars.